Views Media

 3. Check for damage - Inspect for cracks, compression, or wear before use

-4. Replace when needed - If roller loses shape or becomes too soft, it's time for a new one
+4. Replace when needed - If the roller has lost significant shape or gone soft, replace it

 5. Use on clean surface - Roll on a mat or towel to protect both roller and floor

-6. Avoid excessive pressure - Don't use more body weight than necessary to prevent premature compression
+6. Avoid excessive pressure - Don't apply more body weight than needed

 Common Mistakes When Buying Foam Rollers

-1. Choosing wrong density - Selecting rollers that are too firm for beginners or too soft for advanced users
+1. Wrong density - Too firm for beginners causes pain; too soft for experienced users gives nothing

-3. Skipping length options - Choosing rollers that are too short for full-body work or too long for travel
+3. Wrong length - Too short for full-body work; too long to pack for travel

-6. Ignoring portability - Not considering weight and size if you need to transport your roller
+6. Ignoring portability - Weight and size matter if you train outside the home

 Matching Rollers to Your Needs